-AHTUS-X is a collaborative project between the Maryland Population Research Center, the Centre for Time Use Research (CTUR) at the University of Oxford and the Minnesota Population Center (MPC).
+AHTUS-X is a collaborative project between the Maryland Population Research Center, the Centre for Time Use Research (CTUR) at the University College London and the Minnesota Population Center (MPC).
 The dataset is administered by the CTUR while the MPC is the responsible for the dissemination system.

 Continue reading for information on the following:

 - Advantages of using AHTUS-X

 Time diary data allow researchers to look at and analyze the time people spend doing different things.
 Each respondent reports on all of his or her activities on a designated diary day.
 Information on individual and household characteristics also is collected during the interviews.